Skip to main content

 The rooms at the Grand Californian are spacious and well appointed.
 Our room had 2 queen beds and a small sofa, but the sofa was not for sleeping as it wasn’t a pull out or daybed.
 The beds were SO comfy after a long day in the parks!
 They were set up higher to allow for storage underneath them, which I took full advantage of.
 There were plenty of outlets/USB ports, both between the beds and under the TV.
 The room had plenty of storage, a small refrigerator, Keurig and plenty of coffee.

-I was also impressed with the bathroom, which had a shower with multiple shower heads, and a separate area with the vanity with two sinks and plenty of amenities.
+The bathroom has a shower with multiple shower heads, and a separate area with the vanity with two sinks and plenty of amenities.
 This room had some thoughtful touches—a Mickey Mouse step stool and a laundry basket!
 Do you see anything familiar in the wallpaper?
 Look close!

 Do you see the Hidden Mickey?